August 3, 2018 Non-Hasidic renters in the Neighborhood

-This type of public shaming is effective because in a community of exorbitant rents, a lot of people get frustrated by those among Hasidim who sell out their breathren by selling to outsiders who could afford to pay more.
-The bullying and shaming often comes from the more zealous elements of the community who are not driven by economical concerns but by a concern about the spiritual effects of an influx of bare-shouldered overall-wearing hipster ladies who could hurt the eyes.
-But the zealots can’t be effective unless people respond to their shaming and noise making, and housing is one cause people care about.
+This type of public shaming is effective because, in a community of exorbitant rents, a lot of people get frustrated by those among Hasidim who sell out their brethren by selling to outsiders who could afford to pay more.
+The bullying and shaming often come from the more zealous elements of the community who are not driven by economical concerns but by a concern about the spiritual effects of an influx of bare-shouldered overall-wearing hipster ladies who could hurt the eyes.
+But the zealots can’t be effective unless people respond to their shaming and noise-making, and housing is one cause people care about.
 Because try figuring out how to secure a home for a family of 5 when you’re not yet thirty and you live in one of the country’s most expensive neighborhoods.
-So the zealots and economic motivations combined means that Hasidic developers who want to conquer the artistes market focus their attention elsewhere.
+So the zealots and economic motivations combined mean that Hasidic developers who want to conquer the artistes market focus their attention elsewhere.

 As a tour guide in Hasidic Williamsburg for five years, I’ve only seen a handful of non-Hasidics sit on stoops in the main sections of private-property Hasidic Williamsburg (public housing is different).
 The Hasidic homes have big gates on the windows and giant porches; they are built for Hasidic life and Hasidim keep it amongst each other.

 PS: A Hasidic fella I know once said to me: why don’t you dress up Hasidic, pretend to be pious and all, speak your Yiddish and such, and buy a home from a Hasidic person for Hasidic market value.
 Then, tear off the Hasidic getup and sell the property to outsiders.
 You’ll make 200K easy.
 I said no, thank you.
 I’m not sure if it’s the Hasidic in me or the goyishe straight fool in me, but it is not my thing.